What Can You Do With a Public Administration Master's Degree?

 “Because students are coming in with work experience, the expectation is that they are able to use that experience and go deeper in the course assignments,” said Mindy Niehaus, the MPAL Program Manager.

 The John Glenn College of Public Affairs offers the MPAL program 100% online.
 Courses are designed to be completed asynchronously, allowing professionals to continue full-time employment while participating in the program.
-Students are expected to meet synchronously on Zoom only a handful of times, which gives students the flexibility to schedule coursework around their day jobs.
+Students are expected to meet synchronously on Zoom only a handful of times, giving you the flexibility to schedule coursework around your current job.

-This public administration master’s degree can be completed in five semesters, with the ability to take more time to complete the program, if needed.
-The MPAL program offers students the opportunity to pursue a Master of Public Administration degree entirely online.
-The brand-new integrated curriculum targets the needs of working professionals in both public and nonprofit sectors.
+The MPAL program allows you to pursue a Master of Public Administration online.
+This public administration master’s degree can be completed in five semesters, with the ability to take more time to complete the program if needed.
+The brand-new integrated curriculum targets the needs of working professionals in both the public and nonprofit sectors.

 How Does a Master's Degree Prepare You for Public Administration Jobs?

-During the MPAL program, students have the opportunity to address real world problems throughout their course of study.
+During the MPAL program, you will address real-world problems throughout your studies.
 The program integrates a focus on ethical leadership, civic engagement, civic discourse and diversity in each course.

-Faculty members of the MPAL program intentionally designed the curriculum by talking to employers directly about what they look for in employees.
+The MPAL program faculty members intentionally designed the curriculum by talking to employers directly about what they look for in employees.

 “They took that employer feedback and created this curriculum to give students real, applicable, hands-on skills,” said Niehaus.

-Culminating in a capstone experience, MPAL students are challenged to present solutions to relevant problems that were a focus throughout their program.
-Additionally, students have the opportunity to specialize in an area that addresses workforce needs and builds on the strengths of Glenn faculty.
+Culminating in a capstone experience, you are challenged to present solutions to relevant problems that were a focus throughout your program.
+Additionally, you can specialize in an area that addresses workforce needs and builds on the strengths of the Glenn faculty.
 Specializations include:

-Students of the MPAL program come from diverse backgrounds, allowing students to learn from one another.
+Students of the MPAL program come from diverse backgrounds, allowing you to learn from one another.
 Current students have occupations ranging from HR Consultant, Outreach Coordinator, Firefighter, Attorney and Research Assistant.

 “You are able to look at a problem or issue and see it from multiple perspectives,” said Niehaus.
 “As opposed to a traditional class where you just learn from the instructor, students are encouraged to bring their experience to class and learn from one another.”